 The first thing that will upset many people is the price.
 As with Any other Leica, the M3 does not come cheap.
 You really need to dig deep down your pockets if you want to get one.

 The camera is pretty simple to use, but as it’s a purely mechanical camera, you need to know what you’re doing.
-There’s no light meter and auto modes to assist you.
+There are no light meter and auto modes to assist you.
 So, if you are a beginner, you will find it pretty challenging to use this camera.

 The compact rangefinder body is perfect to carry around.
 Street photographers, travel photographers, and any other professionals who love film and like to travel light will find the Leica M3 perfect for them.